-The Company's corporate governance function is carried out by the Board and the Executive Committee pursuant to a set of written terms of reference adopted by the Board in compliance with Code provision D.3.1 of the CG Code, which include (a) to develop and review the Company's policies and practices on corporate governance and make recommendations to the Board; (b) to review and monitor the training and continuous professional development of the Directors and senior management of the Group; (c) to review and monitor the Company's policies and practices on compliance with legal and regulatory requirements; (d) to develop, review and monitor the code of conduct and compliance manual (if any) applicable to employees of the Group and the Directors; and (e) to review the Company's compliance with the CG Code and disclosure in the corporate governance report.
-During the Year, the Board had (a) reviewed the Company's policies and practices; and (c) reviewed the Company's compliance with the CG Code and disclosure in the corporate governance; (b) reviewed the CG code and disclosure in the company's compliance with the CG code and disclosure in the company's compliance with the CG code and disclosure in the company's compliance with the CG code and disclosure in the company's compliance with the CG code and disclosure in the company's compliance with the CG code and disclosure in the company's compliance with the CG code and disclosure in the company's compliance with the CG code and disclosure in the company's compliance with the CG code and disclosure in the corporate governance report.
+The Company's corporate governance function is carried out by the Board and the Executive Committee pursuant to a set of written terms of reference adopted by the Board in compliance with Code provision A.2.1 of the CG Code, which include (a) to develop and review the Company's policies and practices on corporate governance and make recommendations to the Board; (b) to review and monitor the training and continuous professional development of the Directors and senior management of the Group; (c) to review and monitor the Company's policies and practices on compliance with legal and regulatory requirements; (d) to develop, review and monitor the code of conduct and compliance manual (if any) applicable to employees of the Group and the Directors; and (e) to review the Company's compliance with the CG Code and disclosure in the corporate governance report.
+During the Year, the Board had (a) reviewed the Company's policies and practices on corporate governance; (b) reviewed the training and continuous professional development of the Directors; and (c) reviewed the Company's compliance with the CG Code and disclosure in the corporate governance report.